fhoudebert/tabulon/DEVELOPMENT.md

   window, footer selects). `resetBaseline()` remains in place for the paths that still resync legitimately (loading a saved game, etc.).

-- Remote play can only be *established* from the Invitation window.
+- Remote play is **set up** in the Invitation window (both roles: join or create) and, for a guest only, from the **Invitation** entry in the hub sidebar — paste a relay link or a peer code and connect, without having to pick a game first (the game name comes from the invitation itself).
+  Host-side actions stay in the Invitation window, since they need a selected game.
 The player dropdowns (footer quick select and Players window) show a disabled "Remote player (via Invitation)" entry: it exists to display the state of a side made remote by an invitation — the browser refuses to select it, and the label itself says where remote play is set up.
 The one exception: in the Players window, a side that is *currently* remote keeps the entry selectable, so switching away can be undone before Save (the original config is preserved via `lastReceivedRemote`).

 - The Players window shows a remote side as "Remote player" and **preserves** its full configuration (`codec`, `gameName`, `relayUrl`,